Cloud Drawing: How to Draw Realistic Clouds

 What colors are in cloud shadows?

-Cloud drawing tutorial with step-by-step guide: shading, blending techniques, and color tips for realistic clouds.
+Cloud drawing tutorial page with shading, blending, and color notes for realistic clouds.

 The fundamentals are straightforward: identify your light source, map your values from light to shadow, vary your edges from hard to lost, and remember atmospheric perspective affects clouds like everything else.
 Master these principles and you can draw any cloud type in any medium.